bip-sh/bip-cli/README.md

 ### Initialise your project

-Use the bip use command to indicate which bip domain should be used when deploying directories
+Use the bip use command to indicate which Bip domain should be used when deploying directories

 ```shell
 bip use <domain>